flaviusb/weird-rpg-notes/concepts.md

 - Eg crafting usable tools out of random detritus is an extraordinary action, which usually consumes points worth of valid stunts equal to the square of the level of the tool
 - But, you could have a charm that makes construction of usable tools out of random detritus an ordinary action, as long as you meet some condition
 - Flipping Fate to an alternate interpretation is

+The Unbound/Free, The Bound/Broken, The Buried/Murdered
+The Unshaped/Unbidden